Owl-Listener/agent-design-primer/README.md

 # agent-design-primer

-A primer for **designing AI agents** — written for a discipline that's still forming as I ship it.
+A primer for **designing AI agents** — written for a discipline that's still forming as I ship this.

 Five layers, contributable, opinionated, free.
 About 30,000 words of patterns, anti-patterns, and case studies, written for product designers now responsible for shipping agentic experiences and looking for more than another blog post.